Minimal Warm Inflation: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Mikko Laine and Guy Moore for extensive conversations about the damping effects of sphalerons in different contexts.
 We would also like to thank Gauraw Gosmani, Marc Kamionkowski, Alvise Raccanelli, Surjeet Rajendran, Tristan Smith, Tommi Tenkanen and the University of Maryland theory group for helpful discussions.
+We thank Mark Vincent Guevarra for pointing out several minor mistakes in equations in Sec.4 in earlier versions.
 We acknowledge the support of NSF Grant PHY-1818899, NSF Grant PHY-1720397, DOE Grant DE-SC0012012, the Heising-Simons Foundation Grants 2015-037 and 2018-0765, DOE HEP QuantISED award \#100495, and the Gordon and Betty Moore Foundation Grant GBMF7946.